Measter/MFL/OVERVIEW.md

 ### `ins`, `insd` (Insert into Array)

-Stores a value into an array at the given runtime index.
+Stores a value into an array or slice-like struct (a struct with a `pointer` and `length` field) at the given runtime index.

 Stack(`ins`): `[a b c]` to `[d]`